-- Wait for a connection from the DUT, begin Login Phase negotiation. - Negotiate the following values: ImmediateData=No; InitialR2T=Yes; FirstBurstLngth=65536; MaxBurstLength=262144.
+- Wait for a connection from the DUT, begin Login Phase negotiation. - Negotiate the following values: ImmediateData=No; InitialR2T=Yes; FirstBurstLength=65536; MaxBurstLength=262144.
 Declare MaxRecvDataSegmentLength=512. - Wait for a SCSI-INQUIRY, TEST UNIT READY, READ-CAP from the DUT, transmit response data and status to each.
 Wait for one WRITE command from the DUT. - Transmit an R2T with the following parameters: Desired Data Transfer Length=2048; Target Transfer Tag= 0xABBAABBA; Buffer Offset=0.

-- Verify that the DUT sets the Target Transfer Tag in the subsequent Data-out PDU to 0xABBAABBA. - If the DUT transmits only one PDU in response to the received R2T, verify that the Buffer Offset in the Data-out PDU is the same as that in the R2T.
-Verify that the DataSegmentLength of the Data-out PDU is the same as the Desired Data Transfer Length specified in the R2T (2048).
+- Verify that the DUT sets the Target Transfer Tag in the subsequent Data-out PDUs to 0xABBAABBA. - Verify that the sum of the DataSegmentLengths of the four Data-out PDUs is the same as the Desired Data Transfer Length specified in the R2T (2048).